hackclub/some-assembly-required/README.md

 Now you may be asking yourself - why don’t we store everything in the registers, since memory is slower?
 Well, we only have a limited amount of space in our registers.
 The actual size depends on your computers hardware, but RAM can easily hold over 15 million times the amount that registers can!
 Since computers have to process so much data, we can very quickly run out of space in our registers.
 So any data that we need to hold onto for a bit while we calculate other things, we throw into memory.

 #### Program counter
-The program counter is a special register that we can’t access directly, but it points to the memory address (or mailbox number, in our previous metaphor!) of the current line of the current program we’re executing.
+The program counter is a special register that we can’t access directly, but it stores the memory address of the current line of the current program we’re executing.
 For example, let’s say we are executing an assembly program.
 We have an instruction that’s loading a number into a register.
-Once that instruction finishes running, the program counter increments to the memory address of the next line of the program.
+Once that instruction finishes running, the program counter increments to the memory address of the next instruction of the program.

 #### Stack pointer